top of page

 Breast Pain & Tenderness

-🪷 SORE & TENDER BREASTS THROUGH THE MENOPAUSE
+SORE & TENDER BREASTS THROUGH PERI & MENOPAUSE

 Quick question, How are your boobs today?!